foxkit-js/.github/profile/README.md

-# Foxkit
+<h1 align="center">Foxkit</h1>

-Foxkit is a project by [Mitsunee](https://github.com/Mitsunee) to help speed up development with utility packages, shareable configs and documentation.
+<p align="center">Foxkit is a project by <a href="https://github.com/Mitsunee">Mitsunee</a> to help speed up development with utility packages, shareable configs and documentation.</p>

 <p align="center"><img src="./assets/icon-192.png" alt="Foxkit"></p>

-## Projects
+## About

-### Library Template
+Foxkit initially started as a collection of [utility packages](https://github.com/Mitsunee/foxkit/tree/main/packages/util#readme) and has since then expanded to a collection of packages, providing tools such as a [Linked List](https://github.com/foxkit-js/list) and a highly customizable [Logger](https://github.com/foxkit-js/logger) all with the goal of full TypeScript support out of the box.

-The [Foxkit Library Template](https://github.com/foxkit-js/library-template) is a template repository with a complete setup for dual-published npm packages with TypeScript support and pre-configured tooling like ESlint, Prettier (with git hooks), clean-publish and Github Actions.
+The [Foxkit Library Template](https://github.com/foxkit-js/library-template), is a template repository with a complete setup for dual-published npm packages with TypeScript support and pre-configured tooling like ESlint, Prettier and Github Actions.

-### ESLint Configs

-We currently offer two base configurations for ESLint (both supporting 8.57.0 and 9.x+): [eslint-config-foxkit](https://github.com/foxkit-js/eslint-config-foxkit) configures slightly modified and expanded base configurations for JavaScript and TypeScript development. [eslint-config-foxkit-react](https://github.com/foxkit-js/eslint-config-foxkit-react) adds support for JSX and React (and Preact!) and can also be used with meta-frameworks such as Astro!

-### Util packages

-A small collection of helper function for JavaScript and TypeScript development can be found it the Utils package.
-Currently still found in the [monorepo](https://github.com/Mitsunee/foxkit/tree/main/packages/util).

-To help with development on Node.js the [Node Utils](https://github.com/foxkit-js/node-util) package contains a variety of helper functions simplifying Node's API and providing some new features.

-### Foxkit List

-[Foxkit List](https://github.com/foxkit-js/list) is a Doubly-linked List datastructure for JavaScript and TypeScript.
-It's main advantage over Arrays is faster insertion times at the start or anywhere inbetween the list, where an Array would have to regenerate its index.

-### Foxkit Logger

-[Foxkit Logger](https://github.com/foxkit-js/logger) is a highly customizable Logger with TypeScript support out of the box.
+ESLint comes configured with the [Foxkit ESLint Config](https://github.com/foxkit-js/eslint-config-foxkit) which expands on recommended configurations by various plugins to provide a base configuration for modern development.